-My Lords, the Bill is a vital first step in delivering legislation to underpin our ambitious and far-reaching programme to create a modern, world-class courts and justice system that is swift, straightforward and works for everyone.
+My Lords, the Bill is a vital first step in delivering legislation to underpin our ambitious and far-reaching programme to create a modern, world-class courts and justice system that is swift and straightforward and that works for everyone.
 Our programme of reform will also foster innovation and cement our reputation for global legal excellence.

 In our manifesto, and in last year’s Queen’s Speech, the Government committed to modernising our courts and tribunals so they are fit for the 21st century.
 The way justice is administered and delivered in our courts and tribunals cannot stand still while the world changes around them.
 The justice system must embrace new technologies and seize the opportunities of the digital revolution.
 It must work for, and fit in with, the way people live their lives today.
 But modernisation must also ensure that the judiciary and staff who work in our courts and tribunals are empowered to deliver smooth and efficient justice.
 We have a world-class judiciary, and through the Bill we want to enable it to continue to deploy its time and expertise where and when it is most needed.